 200 Import Duty + 154 Value Added Tax + 20 Post Office handling fee = 374 Thai baht

 Have you ordered bicycle parts online and had them delivered to Thailand?
 Care to comment or share your experience?
-Comment below or in our Forum.
+Comment below.